Code-Institute-Submissions/KikiBaaijens-generationsofrocksociety/readme.md

 ## Testing
 - The W3 validator was used to check both HTML and CSS.
 One warning because of the missing lanuage tag - deleted to fix malfunctioning font type.
 - The Coverage tab in Dev Tools Chrome was used to check for obsolete CSS.
--
-*In this section, you need to convince the assessor that you have conducted enough testing to legitimately believe that the site works well.
-Essentially, in this part you will want to go over all of your user stories from the UX section and ensure that they all work as intended, with the project providing an easy and straightforward way for the users to achieve their goals.

-*Whenever it is feasible, prefer to automate your tests, and if you've done so, provide a brief explanation of your approach, link to the test file(s) and explain how to run them.

-*For any scenarios that have not been automated, test the user stories manually and provide as much detail as is relevant.
-A particularly useful form for describing your testing process is via scenarios, such as:

-*Contact form:
+Note: as this website uses only HTML and CSS and is not hosted on a server, the booking form can't be submitted.
+Also, the band currently only has Facebook, no Twitter, Instagram or e-mail.
+The links used for those icons are dummies.

+As this is a very basic HTML and CSS website, I tested by clicking through the pages and trying every link, video and audio.
+The form was tested as follows:

-*Go to the "Contact Us" page
+Go to the "Book us" page
-*Try to submit the empty form and verify that an error message about the required fields appears *Try to submit the form with an invalid email address and verify that a relevant error message appears *Try to submit the form with all inputs valid and verify that a success message appears.
+Try to submit the empty form and verify that an error message about the required fields appears Try to submit the form with an invalid email address and verify that a relevant error message appears Try to submit the form with all inputs valid - no success message appears, as the form doesn't actually submit, it just passes all tests.
-*In addition, you should mention in this section how your project looks and works on different browsers and screen sizes.

-*You should also mention in this section any interesting bugs or problems you discovered during your testing, even if you haven't addressed them yet.

-*If this section grows too long, you may want to split it off into a separate file and link to it from here.

-- Ipad has div below footer?
+The website was tested on Firefox, Chrome and IE. Also, all screen sizes were tried with Chrome DevTools.

 ## Deployment
-*This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub Pages or Heroku).

-*In particular, you should provide all details of the differences between the deployed version and the development version, if any, including:

-*Different values for environment variables (Heroku Config Vars)?
-*Different configuration files?
-*Separate git branch?
-*In addition, if it is not obvious, you should also describe how to run your code locally.
+I deployed the project using Git Hub Pages.
+The link: https://kikibaaijens.github.io/generationsofrocksociety/music.html.

 ## Credits